 Yeah, it was a rumor.
 And sometimes rumors are true.
 The L

-And yet we have this story in the middle of Exodus, where apparently 74 people saw God, had lunch with him, and lived to tell of it.
+Yet we have this story in the middle of Exodus, where apparently 74 people saw God, had lunch with him, and lived to tell of it.

 And it’s not the only instance!
 Abraham had lunch with God too.

 Whenever I point out this rather vast discrepancy, Christians flinch, then usually respond one of two ways.
-Either they dismiss the passages where people got to see God, or they dismiss the passages where seeing God would get you struck down.
+Either they dismiss the passages where people got to see God, or they dismiss the passages where seeing God should get you struck down.
 The authors of the bible must not really have meant what the text clearly says.

-Or John
+So John

 So if Christians were taught must be wrong must not be literal.
 Which idea would you rather was true?
 Embrace that one, and put aside t’other.